dankunlee/dankunlee.github.io/_posts/2020-09-11-Building-Forum-1.md

 }
 ```

-## application.yml
+## Configuration: application.yml

-We need to configure general settings for this application (ex. how we are going to connect to a DB).
+We need to configure general settings for this application (ex. to which DB are we connecting).

 From "src -> resources -> application.properties", we can configure these.

-Because I prefer YAML format, I converted the file to _yml_ type and made some changes.
+Because I prefer YAML format, I converted the file to _yml_ type and configured the settings.

+Keep in mind that I'm connecting to my local MySQL database system.

 ```
 server: